 So you want to know how much this is going to cost you?
 (Did you scroll down here before reading the longwinded intro above?
 Yeah.
 I would have, too.)
 Well, assuming your manuscript falls between 50K and 100K words* (use that Word Count feature in your word processor), these are the fees:

 The Red Pen of Life and Death: $1500

 That’s it.
 Simple, really.
-I ask for half of the fee up front (to secure the spot in the queue and hold us both to the deadline fire) and the rest upon delivery of the editorial note and/or marked-up manuscript.
+I ask for half of the fee up front (at least a month before the scheduled start date to secure the spot in the queue and hold us both to the deadline fire) and the rest upon delivery of the editorial note and/or marked-up manuscript.
 You can use PayPal or send me one of those old paper things they call checks.
 I’d even consider bacon, but only if it’s really good bacon and I have space in my refrigerator.
 If you’re interested in considering either service, email me.
 We’ll figure out the details.

 *Does your manuscript fall outside of that word-count range for the Editorial Review or the Red Pen service?
 We’d better chat.